Sohoxic/WEB-DEVELOPMENT/README.md

 - If you have modified/added documentation work, ensure your language is concise and contains no grammar errors.
 - Follow the project structure.

-## 📝 Project Structure for IoT based Issues

-Your projects should contain this flow to maintain similarity across all other projects.
-Make sure to note these things, before you create a PR.

-Create a folder of your project title.
-(Example: If you want to add a LED blinking using 8051, then the project should be placed under **8051 Scripts** with project title named as "LED Blinking" and file name as "led_blinking.c" if it's a C file)

-The project repository you had created would have :

-**file_name.py** or **file_name.c** or **file_name.cpp** - This file is the project you have worked upon.

-**README.md** - This file is must be included to get a good understanding of the project.

-**requirements.txt** - In this file, you should add all the requirements you need to make your project work which also illustrates the list of all components used specifically

-**Images** - This folder would have all images added, be it screenshots or step by step process images.
-Also, the inclusion of block diagrams and emulator circuit diagrams are a must to portray the project efficiently.

-Since this repo is purely technical, make sure you include "Block Diagrams" and "Emulator Prototype Circuit Diagrams" in "Images" and direct them to the README.md file

-**Related files** - The other additional and related files would be added up in the "Related" folder.

 ## 📝 Project Structure for All Kind of Issues and PR's